kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 ## Manual Deployment

-To deploy either the Philips Hue integration or Jira integration once manually, complete the following steps.
+To deploy either the Philips Hue integration or Jira integration for the first time manually, complete the following steps.
 Make sure to first complete the integration specific deployment steps, then complete the deployment steps for all integrations.

-### Integration specific Deployment Steps
+### Step 1: Integration Specific Deployment Steps

-#### Philips Hue integration
+#### Philips Hue Integration
-1. Store your Jira Server URL as “jira_url” and Jira project as “jira_project” in Secret Manager
+1. Store your Philips Hue bridge IP address as “philips_ip” and username as “philips_username” in Secret Manager
 2. Checkout the desired GitHub environment branch (dev or prod)
 4. Edit the cloudbuild.yaml configuration file to build a Philips Hue Docker image.
 Make sure the following line is set in the ‘build docker image’ step: